couch2mongo/couchapi/README.md

 layer developed in Rust, a modern systems programming language, this migration can be significantly simplified, making the transition seamless and efficient.

-## Proxy Approach and Rust: A Perfect Symbiosis

-A proxy layer serves as an intermediary, translating CouchDB API calls and queries into MongoDB's syntax.
-Implementing this layer in Rust brings the adds advantages of Rust's strong performance, reliability, and its ‘zero-cost abstraction’ principle, which ensures that abstractions do not incur runtime costs.

-## Benefits of the Rust-Based Proxy Approach

-1. **Efficient Migration**: With Rust's emphasis on performance and memory safety, the proxy layer can handle high loads and complex translations with efficiency and without crashes or security vulnerabilities, ensuring a smooth migration process.
-2. **Code Preservation**: By using the Rust-based proxy, existing application code remains largely untouched.
-This significantly reduces the time, cost, and potential errors associated with substantial code rewrites, making the migration process more manageable.
-3. **Error Handling**: Rust’s rich type system and its "panic" mechanism allow the proxy to catch and handle errors gracefully, reducing the likelihood of runtime errors during the migration.
+Green Man Gaming uses this in production, serving many transactions per second and without it, our store would end up offline.
+We're making this public so others can get as much use from it as we have!

 ## Requirements

-You need both Rust Stable and Nightly (we only use Nightly for rustfmt)!
+You need Rust Stable and Nightly (we only use Nightly for rustfmt)!

 ```bash
 rustup update stable